USBNinjaRRG/USBNinjaProfessional/README.md

 11. The launched ultra-small micro-module can be built into USBNINJA in a small space USB device.
 User-friendly and flexible DIY.

-Command existing and Command added for USBNinja Professional

 Form Factors Increase:
 ----------------------